New Jersey: Capital punishment

 On December 17, 2007, Governor Jon Corzine signed into law a bill that would eliminate the death penalty in New Jersey.
 New Jersey was the first state to pass such legislation since Iowa and West Virginia eliminated executions in 1965.
 Corzine also signed a bill that would downgrade the Death Row prisoners' sentences from "Death" to "Life in Prison with No Parole".

 Points of interest

 Boardwalks

-New Jersey is the location of most of the boardwalks in the U.S., with nearly every town and city along the Jersey Shore having a boardwalk with various attractions, entertainment, shopping, dining, arcades, water parks, amusement parks.
+Many communities along the Jersey Shore have a boardwalk with various attractions, entertainment, shopping, dining, arcades, water parks, and amusement parks.
+The Atlantic City Boardwalk, opened in 1870, as the world's first boardwalk.
+At 5+1/2 mi long, it is also the world's longest and busiest boardwalk.